ElevenLabs vs Vapi vs Retell — Voice AI Platform Comparison 2026

 Vapi has the most polished tool calling.
 You define functions, they're exposed to the LLM, results are injected back, and the agent voices the response.
 Retell is similar but with fewer escape hatches.
 ElevenLabs supports tool calling through their Conversational AI agents — works fine, slightly less ergonomic.

-If your agent has more than 5 tools or needs nested function calls, our recommendation is to host the orchestration yourself (with LangGraph or a custom agent loop) and use ElevenLabs only for the voice layer.
+If your agent has more than 5 tools or needs nested function calls, our recommendation is to host the orchestration yourself (a plain function-calling loop in Node.js — Anthropic's claude-agent-sdk or vanilla OpenAI/Mistral tool-calling, no framework) and use ElevenLabs only for the voice layer.
 We've shipped this pattern twice now.

 Telephony